Section Image

 Elevation levels in West Milton help protect homes and parks from seasonal flooding.
 A local conservancy district has also helped prevent flooding by integrating dams and retention areas along the river.

 Neighborhoods near the village’s core typically have small grass lawns, short driveways, detached garages and narrow sidewalks.
-Further from downtown, yards grow larger, creating more space for front gardens, attached garages and mature shade.
-Ranch-style houses, New Traditional homes and bungalows are typical across the community.
+Further from downtown, yards grow larger, creating more space for gardens, attached garages and mature shade.
+Ranch, New Traditional and bungalow styles are typical across the community.
 Homes from the early 20th century are more architecturally diverse, sporting Craftsman, Victorian and National Folk design influences.
 The community also has contemporary new construction east of the river and manufactured homes.
 The village’s median price is around $230,000, less than the national median of about $420,000.

 Miami Street preserves a historic downtown and welcomes new business

-West Milton has a small, old-fashioned downtown along Miami Street.
+West Milton has an old-fashioned downtown along three blocks of Miami Street.
 Vintage lampposts stand in front of weathered brick buildings with tall arched windows and Italianate eaves.
-Inside the buildings are locally owned offices, restaurants and boutiques.
+Inside are locally owned offices, restaurants and boutiques.
 Cafés and taverns face antique stores, ice cream parlors and gift shops.
-Auto shops, fast food chains, dollar stores and an IGA Foodliner are away from downtown.
+Auto shops, fast food chains, dollar stores and an IGA Foodliner are outside downtown.
 Sheridan says two large mixed-use developments are under construction to accommodate more businesses and housing.

 Annual summer carnival and concerts draw thousands to West Milton

 One of the most popular community events is the four-day Fourth of July Carnival at West Milton Municipal Park.
 “It brings about 10,000 to 15,000 people from all over,” Sheridan says.
-“We had probably the largest parade ever this year.”
 The municipal park also hosts Rock the Hill, where people enjoy a beer and wine garden while listening to local bands.
-Every Friday from July to September, locals line up at the fire department to buy sugar waffles.
+West Milton is known for its Fireman’s Waffles event.
+Locals line up at the fire department to buy sugar waffles every Friday from July to September.
 September also brings the Fall Fling Cruise-In, which features over 400 custom and vintage cars.

 Residents use state routes to commute in the Dayton metro area